onlinedevschool/ruby-elementary-automation-kata/readme.md

 1 1 0 1
 ```

 In each case, you will be given an input string to start with and a number `B`.
-Can you output the next b steps of the Automaton?
+Can you output the next `B` steps of the Automaton?

 ## Program Input Description

 You will be given a number `N` followed by `T` lines.
 Each line will contain 2 numbers: `A`, the starting pattern for the automaton, and `B`, the number of lines of the pattern to output.

-The provided boilerplate code will provide both a and b as integers to the method doStuff.
+The provided boilerplate code will provide both `A` and `B` as integers to the method `run_simulation`.

 ## The Program Output Format